viamrobotics/canon/README.md

 is removed, so the next startup will be another "clean room."
 This can have drawbacks though, as it prevents multiple shells from being opened in the same environment, and can make build/download caching inside the container somewhat useless.
 As an alternate mode, a profile can be set with the "persistent" value set to true.
 In this mode, any canon executions that use that profile will be run in the same container.
 Exiting a shell (or a command ending) will not terminate the container either.

-Users will need to run: `canon terminate`
-This will terminate the container for the current profile.
+### Terminating persistent containers

+Run: `canon terminate` to terminate the container that would currently be used.
 Optionally `-a` can be appended to terminate ALL canon-managed containers.

 ## Emulation